chutsu/ditto/docs/how_do_i_use_mdoc.md

 `mdoc` expects the file structure of your documentation website to look something like this:

     index.html
     sidebar.md
     README.md
     docs/  # insert markdown files here!

 ## index.html
+**NOTE**: Before you create the `index.html` file, please know that `mdoc` requires a http server for the documentation to be pulled down.
+If you're using `gh-pages` in your github, just push this `index.html` along with other files discussed in section `File Structure` to github to host your files.

 [Download][index_file](<- right-click "Save as") or copy the following code snippet and save it as `index.html`